-Upon the success of the operating system in the smartphone market, Android expanded its operating system to tablets.
-Android tablets were introduced to compete with Apple’s iPad, a pioneer product in this particular market.
-Due to the lack of quality applications for Android tablets, Android did not grow as strongly at first as in the smartphone market, but managed to establish itself as the leading tablet operating system in late 2012.
-Android is forest to maintain its strong market position as the operating system is projected to account for almost 60 percent of the global tablet operating system market share by 2020.
+Following success in the smartphone market, Android expanded its operating system to tablets.
+Android tablets were introduced to compete with Apple’s iPad, a pioneer product in this market.
+Due to the lack of quality applications for Android tablets, Android did not grow as strongly at first as in the smartphone market but managed to establish itself as the leading tablet operating system in late 2012.
+As of 2022, Android has roughly a 50 percent share of the tablet market.